bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 All new files contain this placeholder with a special [attribute](/doc/enhancing/attribute/howto) for the [first paragraph](/doc/page/standfirst) and the {$more} tag to mark this first paragraph as the page summary.
 You are encouraged to replace this placeholder with your summary now or later.
 It’s essential for cards and other page previews.

-Your following content may be simple text without markup in the beginning.
+Your content may be simple text without any markup in the beginning.

 As soon as you save your file, Hugo’s server will update your site in the browser.
 Should you make mistakes, Hugo will display a descriptive error message on its console or in the browser.